 Jacobs recording his sixth career 100-yard rushing game.
-Jacobs would be tied eighth for most such games in NFL history through a player's first 13 games.
+Jacobs would be tied for the eighth-most games in NFL history through a player's first 13 games.
 Jacobs would also tie Mark van Eedghen (1977) for second-most 100-yard rushing performances in franchise history during a single season.